 🐝 Introduction: Why Varroa Mites Are Beekeeping’s Biggest Threat

-Varroa destructor is often described as the “archenemy of modern beekeeping.”
+Effective Varroa Mite Control is the single most critical challenge in modern apiculture, as the parasite Varroa destructor is often described as the “archenemy of modern beekeeping.”
 These tiny external parasites feed on the fat bodies and hemolymph (bee blood) of adult bees and brood.
-Left unchecked, they can devastate entire colonies within months.
+Left unchecked, they can devastate entire colonies within months, underscoring why mastering Varroa Mite Control is essential for hive survival.

 🟨 Did You Know?